Integral symbol: Typography in other languages

 In other languages, the shape of the integral symbol differs slightly from the shape commonly seen in English-language textbooks.
 While the English integral symbol leans to the right, the German symbol (used throughout Central Europe) is upright, and the Russian variant leans slightly to the left to occupy less horizontal space.

 Another difference is in the placement of limits for definite integrals.
 Generally, in English-language books, limits go to the right of the integral symbol:

-By contrast, in German and Russian texts, the limits are placed above and below the integral symbol, and, as a result, the notation requires larger line spacing, but is more compact horizontally, especially when longer expressions are used in the limits:
+By contrast, in German and Russian texts, the limits are placed above and below the integral symbol, and, as a result, the notation requires larger line spacing but is more compact horizontally, especially when using longer expressions in the limits: